HotPocketHPE/mhguide/mhguide.md

 ### Player Element

-Like Player Damage, this will come from your weapon and armor skills.
+Like your raw, this will come from your weapon and armor skills.
 Skills such as Element Attack Up or \[specific element\] Attack +1/+2/+3 will boost your element.

 For Blademasters, higher Sharpness levels boosts your element.